NealeAust/Professional-README-Generator/README.md

 - [License](#license)

 ## Description
-To build a command-line application that dynamically generates a professional README.md file from the user's input using the inquirer package.
+To build a command line application that dynamically generates a professional README.md file from the user's input using the inquirer package.

 ## Installation
 To install the application, simply download from Github <br> - Ensure inquirer and fs packages are installed.

 ## Usage
 Open the integrated terminal and type in 'node index.js'.
 When prompted, enter responses to each question or request for information.
 Once all responses are supplied the program will generate a README.md.

 ## Contributing
-As this a public repository, please feel free to contribute your ideas.
+As this is a public repository, please feel free to contribute your ideas.

 ## Tests
-To test the application, you simply type the following command into your command-line: node index.js.
+To test the application, you simply type the following command into your command line: node index.js.

 ## Questions